Chart Color Schemes

 The level of cultural diversity witnessed in Melton West was found to be above average when compared nationally for a number of language and cultural background related metrics

-Melton West had a higher cultural diversity than most local markets, with 28.1% of its population born overseas and 23.2% speaking a language other than English at home.
-Christianity was the predominant religion in Melton West, comprising 49.8% of the population.
-Notably, the percentage of people identifying as 'Other' religion was similar to that of Greater Melbourne, at 2.3%.
+Melton West, surveyed in August 2016, had a higher cultural diversity than most local areas, with 28.1% of its population born overseas and 23.2% speaking languages other than English at home.
+Christianity was the predominant religion, accounting for 49.8%.
+The 'Other' religious category had an equal representation compared to Greater Melbourne, both at 2.3%.

 Frequently Asked Questions - Diversity